 Risk Description Actions Credit risk (incl.
 CCP risk and concentration risk) The risk of possible losses caused by failure of a Group's counterparty to perform or properly perform its obligations to it.
-The Group controls credit risk by employing the following procedures: establishing single or group counterparty limits, subject to a comprehensive assessment of their financial position, the analysis of the macroeconomic environment they are operating in, the level of their information transparency, business reputation, as well as other financial and non-financial factors; using an internal rating system providing a weighted assessment of the counterparty's financial position, and the level of the credit risk assumed in its respect; controlling the credit risk concentration in accordance with the current regulatory requirements; establishing strict requirements for the types and quality of the acceptable collateral, including liquid securities, as well as cash in Russian rubles and in foreign currency.
-Liq uidity risk Risk of potential losses following an a change in the value of the instrument the bank book, caused by changes ir or yield rates.
-In order to reduce the credit risk associated with the CCP's operations, the Group has implemented a multi-level safeguard structure triggered upon a clearing member's failure to perform or properly perform its obligations, in compliance with regulatory requirements and strict international standards.
+The Group controls credit risk by employing the following procedures: establishing single or group counterparty limits, subject to a comprehensive assessment of their financial position, the analysis of the macroeconomic environment they are operating in, the level of their information transparency, business reputation, as well as other financial and non-financial factors; using an internal rating system providing a weighted assessment of the counterparty's financial position, and the level of the credit risk assumed in its respect; controlling the credit risk concentration in accordance with the current regulatory requirements; establishing strict requirements for the types and quality of the acceptable collateral, including liquid securities, as well as cash in Russian rubles and in foreign currency. operations, the Group has implemented a multi-level safeguard structure triggered upon a clearing member's failure to perform or properly perform its obligations, in compliance with regulatory requirements and strict international standards.
 Market risk Market risk may emerge from a defaulting clearing member's need to close major positions / sell collateral, which in case of low market liquidity may adversely affect the price at which such position will be closed, or the collateral can be sold.
 The market risk management upon investing idle cash is aimed primarily to improve the risk/profitability correlation, and to minimize any losses should any adverse events occur.
-With this view the Group: diversifies its securities portfolio (by maturity, issuer's industry profile); sets up maximum expiration periods for investments in securities; sets up maximum volumes of investment in securities (by the total volume, by types of investments, and issuers); classifies debt obligations and securities by risk groups; establishes provisions for potential losses under securities should they be not marked to market. nk book erest risk Risk of potential losses following an a change in the value of the instrument the bank book, caused by changes in or yield rates.
+With this view the Group: diversifies its securities portfolio (by maturity, issuer's industry profile); sets up maximum expiration periods for investments in securities; sets up maximum volumes of investment in securities (by the total volume, by types of investments, and issuers); classifies debt obligations and securities by risk groups; establishes provisions for potential losses under securities should they be not marked to market.
 The market risk emerging as part of trading or clearing operations, is primarily managed by: identifying, monitoring, and timely reviewing risk parameters, taking into account regular stress test results; establishing individual collateral rates taking into account concentration limits, profiles of the instruments traded at each of the markets, and possible volatility change scenarios; back testing collateral rates and controlling collateral adequacy.